I had started The Music Tank back in 1999 because I wished for a

-Hopefully you are one of the few who might remember this era.
-If not no worries: you are now part of this
+Maybe you are one of the few who might remember this era.
+If you were not, have no worries: you are now part of this

 Hopefully you will enjoy the time you spend here.
 It means a lot to me to see you.